ruby-hyperloop/todo-tutorial/README.md

 ## Chapter 8 - Conclusion

-Well we hope you have has as much fun seeing this come together as we had putting it together!
+Well we hope you have had as much fun seeing this come together as we had putting it together!

 If you skipped the tutorial and just want to see the app in its final state are in the right place.

-If you have jumped right to end make sure you do a `bundle install` and a `rake db:migrate` before powering up the server.
+Clone the repo, do a `git checkout chapter-8-conclusion` and make sure you do a `bundle install` and a `rake db:migrate` before powering up the server.

 In summary here is what we did: